 Poor Ventilation Through the Seasons

-During the summer months, your roofing contractor will tell you that heat will build up in the attic, causing the roof deck to overheat, and your ceilings to radiate heat into your living space.
+During the summer months, heat will build in your attic which could cause your roof deck to overheat.
+When this happens your ceilings may radiate heat into your living space.
 Your shingles will age even quickly due to sustained exposure to heat.
 The sustained heat will cause poor energy efficiency since your HVAC system will have to work harder to sustain comfortable temperatures.

 During the winter, warm and moist air will get into your attic.
-Condensation will follow afterwards which can cause wood rot, as well as mildew and mold growth on the attic insulation.
-Warm air will also cause snow to refreeze on the roof, causing ice dams.
+Condensation can follow afterwards which can cause wood rot, as well as mildew and mold growth on the attic insulation.
+Warm air will also cause snow to refreeze on the roof, which may create ice dams.

-To prevent these issues, make sure that you get regular roof inspections to see if your roof is well ventilated, and have it treated if there are any issues spotted.
+To prevent these issues, make sure that you get a yearly roof inspection to see if your roof is well ventilated, and have it treated if there are any issues spotted.
+At Innovative Roofing and Siding, our priority is you.
+Call for roof repairs, ventilation services, and replacements today!